History of Transylvania: Interbellum

 In 1918, as a result of the German defeat in World War I the Austro-Hungarian monarchy collapsed.
 On October 31, the successful Aster Revolution in Budapest brought the left liberal, pro-Entente count Mihály Károlyi to power as prime minister of Hungary.
 Influenced by Woodrow Wilson's pacifism, Károlyi ordered the disarmament of Hungarian Army.
 The Károlyi government outlawed all Hungarian armed associations and proposals intending to defend the country.

 The resulting Treaty of Bucharest, 1918 was denounced in October 1918 by the Romanian government, which then re-entered the war on the Allied side and advanced to the Mureș (Maros) river in Transylvania.

 The leaders of Transylvania's Romanian National Party met and drafted a resolution invoking the right of self-determination (influenced by Woodrow Wilson's 14 points) for Transylvania's Romanian people, and proclaimed the unification of Transylvania with Romania.
-In November the Romanian National Central Council, representing all Romanians in Transylvania, notified the Budapest government that it would take control of twenty-three Transylvanian counties (and parts of three others) and requested a Hungarian response by November 2.
+In October the Romanian National Council, representing all Romanians in Transylvania, notified the Budapest government that it would take control of twenty-four Transylvanian counties (and parts of three others) and requested a Hungarian response by November 12.
 The Hungarian government (after negotiations with the council) rejected the proposal, claiming that it failed to secure the rights of the ethnic Hungarian and German populations.
-In Gyulafehérvár (Alba Iulia) on December 1, the Great National Assembly of Alba Iulia passed a resolution calling for the unification of all Romanians in a single state.
+As a result the Romanian National Council decided for a grand assembly within 10 days and on December 1, in Gyulafehérvár (Alba Iulia), the Great National Assembly of Alba Iulia, composed of Romanian political delegates and the newly formed paramilitary wing Romanian National Guards passed a resolution calling for the unification of all Romanians in a single state.
 The National Council of Transylvanian Germans and the Council of the Danube Swabians from the Banat approved the proclamation on 8 January 1919.
 In response, the Hungarian General Assembly of Kolozsvár (Cluj) reaffirmed the loyalty of Hungarians from Transylvania to Hungary on December 22, 1918.

 The Romanian Army, representing the Entente powers, entered Transylvania from the east on November 12, 1918.
 In December they entered southern Transylvania, crossed the demarcation line on the Maros (Mureș) river by mid-December and advanced to Kolozsvár (Cluj) and Máramarossziget (Sighet) after making a request to the Powers of Versailles to protect the Romanians in Transylvania.
 In February 1919, to prevent armed clashes between Romanian and withdrawing Hungarian troops, a neutral zone was created.